 Nevertheless, determined traders were able to present the fruits to England in 1789, but they weren’t successfully cultivated for another 50 years.

 Early descriptions of this exotic fruit’s flavor are intriguing: floral, sweet-tart, “something peculiar and indescribable,” “like that of the finest nectarine, but with a dash of strawberry and pineapple added.

 1. Sunrise smoothie

-You can add mangosteen powder or the fruit to all your smoothie recipes - here’s a more festive one.
+You can add mangosteen powder or the actual fruit to all the smoothie recipes, whichever you prefer - here’s a more festive one.

 1 tsp. mangosteen powder or 1 fresh mangosteen